Integrated Health Literacy Program

 on a food label or the proper medication dosage depending on their weight

 during a math lesson.
-For kindergarten, principles may be as simple as

 To learn more about the Integrated Health Literacy Program, view our brochure